+(h) Dental benefits

+(i) Non-FEHB benefits available to Plan members

 Section 6.
-General exclusions - things we don't cover 41
+General exclusions - things we don't cover

 Section 7.
 Filing a claim for covered services

 Section 8.
 The disputed claims process

 Section 9.
-Coordinating benefits with other coverage 45-48
+Coordinating benefits with other coverage

-When you have other health coverage 45
+When you have other health coverage

-Original Medicare 45-46
+Original Medicare

-Medicare managed care plan 47
+Medicare managed care plan

-TRICARE/Workers Compensation/Medicaid 47
+TRICARE/Workers Compensation/Medicaid

-When other Government agencies are responsible for your care 47
+When other Government agencies are responsible for your care

-When others are responsible for injuries 48
+When others are responsible for injuries

-Section 10 .
+Section 10.
 Definitions of terms we use in this brochure

-Section 11 FEHB facts 50-52
+Section 11.
+FEHB facts

-Coverage information 50-51
+Coverage information

-No pre-existing condition limitation 50
+No pre-existing condition limitation

-Where you get information about enrolling in the FEHB Program 50
+• Where you get information about enrolling in the FEHB Program

-Types of coverage available for you and your family 50
+• Types of coverage available for you and your family

-When benefits and premiums start 50
+When benefits and premiums start

-Your medical and claims records are confidential 51
+Your medical and claims records are confidential

-When you retire 51
+When you retire

-When you lose benefits 51-52
+When you lose benefits

-When FEHB coverage ends 51
+When FEHB coverage ends

-Spouse equity coverage 51
+Spouse equity coverage

-Temporary Continuation of Coverage (TCC) 51
+Temporary Continuation of Coverage (TCC)

-Converting to individual coverage 51-52
+Converting to individual coverage

-Getting a Certificate of Group Health Plan Coverage 52
+Getting a Certificate of Group Health Plan Coverage

-Inspector General Advisory 52
+Long term care insurance is coming later in 2002

-INDEX 53
+INDEX

-Summary of of High Option benefits 54-55
+Summary o f High Option benefits

 Rates Back cover